 Light is the fabric!
 Because of it’s multi-timbral nature, it’s hard to deny light probably carries more information than we know!
 And most of this electromagnetic radiation is (quite usefully) invisible!
 Is the answer in the photons?
 Organic life depends on them for its existence, and its perception of its existence!

 It starts to feel all very one-and-the-same.

-Well-known autistic savant Daniel Tammet, when being tested with complicated math problems, told interviewers he could see the numbers as shapes and colors in his mind.
-In 2005, the Autism Research Centre determined Tammet had synesthesia (i.e. union of senses), meaning he associates numbers (and for some autistics music) with color!
+Well-known autistic savant Daniel Tammet, while being tested with complicated math problems, told interviewers he could see the numbers as shapes and colors in his mind.
+In 2005, the Autism Research Centre determined Tammet had synesthesia, meaning he associates numbers (and for some autistics music) with color!